scottbrown/aws-root-login-alert/README.md

 command in order to confirm the SNS topic subscription and allow CloudFormation to proceed with the rest of the stack creation.

+## Extending This Project

+If you want to extend this project's feature set to something other than an email-based alert, there is no need to modify this project's template.
+This is easily done by importing the `AlertTopicArn` into another template through `!ImportValue` and attaching a subscription to it.

 ## License

 MIT License.
 Please see [LICENSE](LICENSE) for more information.